troysalt/troysalt.github.io/_posts/QGIS_ChromeOS.md

     sudo apt-get upgrade
     sudo apt-get install QGIS

 Unfortunately this installs version 2.14 "Essen".
 This version was released almost 4 years ago, so we'll have to add another repository to the [Apt sources list](https://wiki.debian.org/SourcesList) to get the latest version.
-This
+This may be a bit intimidating, so
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0Mzg3Njc2OSwtMTI0NTQ5NDU0MF19
+eyJoaXN0b3J5IjpbLTEyMzA5NDQxODYsLTEyNDU0OTQ1NDBdfQ
+==
 -->